Dechlorane plus - information sheet

 Overview

-- As a result of this screening assessment, it is concluded that DP is not harmful to human health; however it is harmful to organisms in the environment at current levels of exposure.
+- As a result of the screening assessment, the Government concluded that DP is not harmful to human health; however, it is harmful to the environment at levels of exposure considered in the assessment.
+DP may cause effects in sediment and soil organisms at low concentrations.
+Risk management actions have been proposed or taken to help reduce risk to the environment.

 About this substance